psarnow/colorado-dow/README.md

 # Colorado Department of Wildlife big game hunt statistics (colorado-dow)
 ## Project Description - Why did I choose it?
-I've personally spent countless hours pouring over hunt tables to decide where/when to hunt.
+I've personally spent countless hours pouring over hunt tables to decide where/when to hunt next year.
 Some analytical visual representations would certainly provide a more valuable solution.
 These will also lead to more questions about historical results.

 This project has many variables that determine differing outcomes.